aalexanderhaw/Health-risk-information-and-acceptability-of-meat-reduction-policies/README.md

 # Does health-risk information increase the acceptability of a meat tax and meat free days?
 Experimental evidence from three European countries

-This repository contains the data and R code required to reproduce the results presented in the manuscript titled "Does health-risk information increase the acceptability of a meat tax and meat free days?
+This repository contains the data and Stata code required to reproduce the results presented in the manuscript titled "Does health-risk information increase the acceptability of a meat tax and meat free days?
 Experimental evidence from three European countries".
 The paper has been submitted to *Food Policy* on the 9th of January 2025.

 This research benefitted from funding by the European Union's Horizon 2020 Framework Programme under the project <a href="fulfill-sufficiency.eu">FULFILL</a> - Fundamental decarbonisation through sufficiency by lifestyle changes  (Grant agreement ID 101003656).